 For instance, many people would consider drug-testing requirements for work as an invasion of privacy and an infringement on personal sovereignty (except in cases of drug testing for security or safety reasons).
 Why is it any business of an employer what substances an employee takes in their leisure time?
 The argument that it matters because it can affect work performance also doesn’t hold up.
 Many employees can use prohibited substances without any adverse effects on their work.

 But even if it could be shown this was the case, the argument would be inconsistent.
 After all, think about all non-prohibited drugs and behaviours that can affect work performance, either through short-term drug effects or lasting health consequences: this would include drugs like alcohol and tobacco and behaviours like gambling, late-night gaming and tech use, poor diet, and so forth and so on.
-Taken to its logical conclusion, supporting drug-testing in the workplace for reasons of work productivity would have to extend to innumerable employee lifestyle choices and behaviours, which highlights the absurdity and paternalistic nature of the position.
+Taken to its logical conclusion, supporting drug testing in the workplace for reasons of work productivity would have to extend to innumerable employee lifestyle choices and behaviours, which highlights the absurdity and paternalistic nature of the position.

 In reality, testing employees for drugs seems to boil down to a moralising judgement about what behaviours are acceptable and which aren’t.
 Urine tests are designed to detect illegal drugs and prescription drugs (the latter of which is only acceptable if the drugs in question have been prescribed for a legitimate medical condition).
 These tests aren’t designed to detect alcohol, even though this legal drug is one of the most harmful and disruptive to an employee’s work if abused.
 This moralising position of employers, aligned with that of the state, which enforces inconsistent drug laws, may be viewed as unethical and dehumanising.

-It’s unethical because it denies jobs to qualified people, punishes employees for irrelevant reasons, and essentially monitoring individuals’ bodies and personal choices, which is an affront to privacy.
+It’s unethical because it denies jobs to qualified people, punishes employees for irrelevant reasons, and essentially monitors individuals’ bodies and personal choices, which is an affront to privacy.
 And this practice is dehumanising because it renders certain drug use among mature, consenting adults as reasons to consider someone unfit for – and unworthy of – a job.
 Contrary to this dehumanising view, drug experimentation and use – whether involving legal or illegal drugs – is a very human and common behaviour and, for the most part, it is non-disruptive.

 For these reasons, an employee may decide that cheating a drug test is morally permissible because it counteracts the unethical nature of drug testing in the workplace.
 It can be thought of as a form of justified disobedience.
 If an employee rightly feels they are qualified for a job and can perform all of their work duties while also using prohibited substances, then cheating a drug test can appear like a necessary (albeit non-optimal) way to live their life as they see fit.
 The optimal scenario, of course, would be if employers kept their noses out of employees’ private lives and focused only on what was relevant – what employees are actually providing to a company.

-The prevalence of workplace drug testing will often vary country by country.
+The prevalence of workplace drug testing will often vary from country to country.
 For instance, many European countries have banned pre-employment or random drug testing, except in industries where it makes sense, such as aviation, rail, and shipping industries, which are safety-critical.
 Although even in these industries, we may question whether the use of, say, cannabis, outside of work hours is risky.
 And it will still remain the case that alcohol won’t be tested.
 Drug testing is much more common in the US, in contrast, with 56% of employers carrying it out.
 There is no evidence that increased workplace drug testing has any real benefits, not least because a drug test can’t tell you whether or not an employee was under the influence of drugs at work.
 Furthermore, when comparing companies that do and don’t drug test, and comparing countries with a higher prevalence of workplace drug testing than others, there are no clear indications that drug testing results in fewer workplace accidents or better work performance.
 There is little reason, then, to conclude that cheating a workplace drug test is morally impermissible.

 When is it Unethical to Cheat a Drug Test?